Brenda R. Weber

 Reality Gendervision: Decoding Gender on Transatlantic Reality TV (editor) Duke University Press, under contract.

-Book project in development
+Book projects in development

 “‘I Will Get Domesticated After Awhile:’ Rhetorics of Gender, Class, and Region at the Western Female Seminary, est. 1853.”
 Feminist Formations (formerly National Women’s Studies Association Journal.
 Forthcoming, 2012.